 - (i) Employees, including Faculty Members.
 Sanctions imposed with respect to Responding Parties who are employees or faculty members may include, but are not limited to, one or more of the following: dismissal from employment, non-renewal of an employment contract, suspension, probation, reprimand, warning, training and/or counseling, no-contact order, among others. - (ii) Students.
 Sanctions may include, but are not limited to, one or more of the following: expulsion, suspension, probation, reprimand, warning, restitution, education/counseling, no-contact order, restriction from extracurricular programs or activities, loss of leadership opportunity or positions in activities, housing restriction/relocation, and/or loss or restriction from College employment. - (iii) Student Groups, Organizations and Teams.
-Sanctions for groups, organizations and teams may include suspension, revocation or denial of registration or recognition, probation, reprimand, warning, restitution, education, restriction, among other possible sanctions - (iv) Considerations.
+Sanctions for groups, organizations and teams may include suspension, revocation or denial of registration or recognition, probation, reprimand, warning, restitution, education, restriction, among other possible sanctions. - (iv) Considerations.
 In determining an appropriate sanction, the College may take into account the following: - The nature and circumstances of the misconduct. - The impact of the misconduct on the Complaining Party. - The impact of the misconduct on the College community. - The disciplinary history of the Party deemed responsible. - Any other mitigating or aggravating circumstances in order to reach a fair and appropriate resolution in each case. - Range of sanctions typically imposed for similar violations.

-Possible sanctions for those found responsible for sexual violence, other nonconsensual sexual contact, domestic/dating violence, stalking and hate crimes:
+Possible sanctions for those found responsible for sexual violence, other inappropriate sexual contact, domestic/dating violence, stalking and hate crimes:

-10 hours community service 15 hours community services 20 hours community service 25 hours community service Reflection paper 1 hour educational training 2 hours educational training 3 hours educational training 4 hours educational training 5 hours educational training Probation 1 semester Probation 2 semesters Probation 3 semesters Probation 4 semesters Probation 5 semesters Probation 6 semesters Probation 7 semesters
+10 hours community service

+15 hours community services

+20 hours community service

+25 hours community service

+Reflection paper

+1 hour educational training

+Probation 1 semester

+Suspension 1 semester

+Expulsion/termination of employment

-Probation 8 semesters Suspension 1 semester Suspension 2 semesters Suspension 3 semesters Suspension 4 semesters Suspension 5 semesters Suspension 6 semesters Suspension 7 semesters Suspension 8 semesters Suspension 9 semesters Suspension 10 semesters Expulsion/termination of employment, all sanctions may be combined with one or more other sanctions listed in Section VII.B.5(b)(i) or (ii) above
+Except for expulsion/termination of employment, all sanctions may be combined with one or more other sanctions listed in Section VII.B.5(b)(i) or (ii) above.

 (v) Additional Remedies.
 The sanctioning authority described in Section VII.B.5(a) may also identify additional remedies to address the effects of the conduct on the impacted Party.
 Remedies may include extending or making permanent any interim or safety measures.
-If a Complaining Party declined or did not take advantage of a specific service or resource previously offered, the College may re-offer the service as applicable or necessary.
+If a Complaining Party or Responding Party declined or did not take advantage of a specific service or resource previously offered, the College may re-offer the service as applicable or necessary.
 The Title IX Coordinator also may consider broader remedial action for the campus community, such as increased supervision or monitoring, targeted or increased education and prevention efforts, and review of policies and procedures.
 In addition, in the Title IX Coordinator may refer any matter raised, but not addressed hereunder, that may potentially violate any other College policy, rule, or procedure to the appropriate College officials to address such matters, irrespective of the finding under this Policy.